fsantanna/fsantanna.github.io/structured-concurrency.md

 Note that "preemption" in this context is the ability to abort a process, and should not be confused with "preemption" as in "preemptive multithreading".

-Now, compare with Sustrik's definition of SC:
+Now, consider the similarity to Sustrik's definition of SC:

 > Structured concurrency means that lifetimes of concurrent functions are
 > cleanly nested.
 > If coroutine *foo* launches coroutine *bar*, then *bar* must finish before
 > *foo* finishes.

-What mostly distinguishes Berry's quote is the added restriction:
+What mostly distinguishes Berry's quote is the restriction in the last
+sentence:
 "accurate handling of preemption requires a time-dependent model".
-This restriction is exactly what characterizes quadrant *C* in the diagram.
+This restriction is exactly what characterizes the quadrant *C* in the diagram.

-Berry's main goal is to justify orthogonal abortion primitives:
+Berry's main goal in the paper is to justify orthogonal abortion primitives:

 > ...preemption primitives should be provided at first-class level and with
 > full orthogonality with respect to all other primitives, including